 The Adult Degree Completion Scholarship is designed for Maine residents who have had a three year “break” since their last enrollment in higher education and who are completing their first BA/BS degree.
 Scholarship awards range up to $4,000 for the academic year.
 The deadline to apply is August 1 and December 1.

-Students in the EES program are eligible for hundreds of thousands of dollars in both need-based and merit scholarships offered annually by the College of Natural Sciences, Forestry, and Agriculture .
+Students in the EES program are eligible for hundreds of thousands of dollars in both need-based and merit scholarships offered annually by the College of Earth, Life, and Health Sciences .
 Announcements will be sent out to students when the application period begins.
 You may also email firstname.lastname@example.org with questions.